 17. Only players whose Registration Forms and fees have been received by the League General Secretary shall be allowed to play in league games and cup competitions.
 No new player registrations (or temporary Registrations) shall be accepted after 28th February each year, and no registered player (either temp or permanent) who has not previously played in either of these competitions prior to this date may play in either competition after this date, except in exceptional circumstances and with the prior permission of the General Secretary.
 Registration shall be in the following categories:

-· Senior Registration for players over 18 years of age, (born before 2000).
+· Senior Registration for players over 18 years of age.

-· Junior Registration for players under 18 years of age, (born in 2000 or later).
+· Junior Registration for players under 18 years of age.

 · Temporary Registration for reserve players to cover a maximum of two league and cup matches but excludes eligibility for entry to any league tournaments.
 Only the Table Tennis England membership fee will be payable

 19. Teams within Clubs shall be ranked.
-In a club with 2 or more teams a player shall be permitted to play up to 3 matches for only one team in a higher division, or for only one higher ranked team in the lowest division.
+In a club with 2 or more teams a player shall be permitted to play up to 3 matches for only one team in a higher division, or for only one higher ranked team in the lowest division in which that club has teams.
 Upon playing the fourth match the player shall be tied to that team, the player shall not be allowed to play for a lower team of his club, either in the same division or a lower division, without reinstatement by the Executive Committee.
 No Player shall play down into a lower ranked team.